Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features

-\textbf{Deep image matchers} are primarily inspired by the pioneering work of SuperGlue \cite{sarlin2020superglue, zhang2019oanet, yi2018learning}.
+\textbf{Deep image matchers} are primarily inspired by the pioneering work of SuperGlue~\cite{sarlin2020superglue, zhang2019oanet, yi2018learning}.
 The SuperGlue model aggregates both appearance and geometric information with position encoding.
-Information between pairs of images is shared through cross-attention layers \cite{vaswani2017attention}.
-This approach consistently boosts performance when trained on various features \cite{tyszkiewicz2020disk, Zhao2023ALIKED, lowe2004distinctive, eriba2019kornia, bonilla2024mismatchedevaluatinglimitsimage}.
-Subsequent works aim to enhance SuperGlue by incorporating cluster information \cite{shi2022clustergnn}, semantic information \cite{zhang2024mesa} or leveraging foundation models \cite{jiang2024omniglue, oquab2023dinov2}.
-Recent studies show that the SuperGlue model still demonstrates superior performance on various tasks \cite{bonilla2024mismatchedevaluatinglimitsimage}. \citet{lindenberger2023lightglue} propose LightGlue which adds adaptive keypoint pruning and early exit for SuperGlue model.
-They also replace MLP positional encoding with rotary position encoding\cite{su2024roformer} and discard Sinkhorn algorithm for match assignment.
-Their open-sourced glue-factory repo \cite{gluefactories} enables easier training of LightGlue models for novel features.
+Information between pairs of images is shared through cross-attention layers~\cite{vaswani2017attention}.
+This approach consistently improves performance across various features~\cite{tyszkiewicz2020disk, Zhao2023ALIKED, lowe2004distinctive, eriba2019kornia, bonilla2024mismatchedevaluatinglimitsimage}.
+Subsequent works aim to enhance SuperGlue by incorporating cluster information~\cite{shi2022clustergnn}, semantic information~\cite{zhang2024mesa} or leveraging foundation models~\cite{jiang2024omniglue, oquab2023dinov2}.
+Recent studies show that the SuperGlue model still demonstrates superior performance on various tasks~\cite{bonilla2024mismatchedevaluatinglimitsimage}.
+LightGlue~\cite{lindenberger2023lightglue} proposes adaptive keypoint pruning and early exit to speed up the SuperGlue model.
+It also replaces MLP positional encoding with rotary position encoding~\cite{su2024roformer} and discards the Sinkhorn algorithm for match assignment.
+The open-sourced glue-factory~\cite{gluefactories} enables easier training of LightGlue models for novel features.

 \textbf{Decoupling the feature detector and descriptor} is not novel.
-It has been explored for both hand-crafted features \cite{harris1988combined, shi1994good} and learned features \cite{barroso2019key, mishchuk2017working, mukundan2019mkd, tian2019sosnet}.
-While some works emphasize the advantages of joint learning \cite{detone2018superpoint, dusmanu2019d2}, \citet{edstedt2024dedode} argue that decoupled learning is superior.
-However, the decoupling of the detector and descriptor is rarely addressed when using attention-based transformer models \cite{oblivious}, partially due to the poor generalization of SuperGlue models to other features \cite{viniavskyi2022openglue,shi2022clustergnn,chen2021learning}.
+It has been explored for both handcrafted features~\cite{harris1988combined, shi1994good} and learned features~\cite{barroso2019key, mishchuk2017working, mukundan2019mkd, tian2019sosnet}.
+While some works emphasize the advantages of joint learning~\cite{detone2018superpoint, dusmanu2019d2},~\citet{edstedt2024dedode} argue that decoupled learning is superior.
+However, the decoupling of the detector and descriptor is rarely addressed when using attention-based transformer models~\cite{oblivious}, partially due to the poor generalization of SuperGlue models to other features~\cite{viniavskyi2022openglue,shi2022clustergnn,chen2021learning}.